-It was hard for some to keep a dry eye as students from Inter Americana University of Bayamon, Puerto Rico spoke about the devastating impact Hurricane Maria had on their lives.
+It was hard for some to keep a dry eye as students from Inter American University of Bayamon, Puerto Rico spoke about the devastating impact Hurricane Maria had on their lives.

 The students were visiting Northampton Community College for spring break, in connection with NCC’s International Student Organization recently returning from a service-learning trip to the university in Puerto Rico.

 The visiting students, who gathered for a presentation on March 27 in College Center 169, spoke of the fear, loss and isolation they felt, as they watched Maria unfolding outside of their windows.
 They also spoke of the hope and strength that emerged out of their weather-beaten community.

 One student, Robert Peralta, described being alone, away from his home and family, waiting outside of a gas station because he was hungry and had nowhere to go.
 His school, now ravaged by the storm, had been his home and now felt lost.
 After nearly 15 hours, a family came by and took him in, giving him a safe place to stay.

 “I put a smile on my face even when I am worried, finding the positive, the hope, trying to make humor,” Peralta said.

 The students said they lost everything, except for hope.